Execute Python Script

 Category: Python Language Modules

-This article describes how to use the Execute Python Script module in Azure Machine Learning Studio, to run Python code as part of your Studio experiments.
+This article describes how to use the Execute Python Script module in Azure Machine Learning Studio (classic) to run Python code.
+For more information about the architecture and design principles of Python in Studio (classic), see the following article.

-- Use Python client libraries to enumerate datasets and models in your workspace
+- Using Python libraries to enumerate datasets and models in your workspace

-- Read, load, and manipulate data from sources not supported by the Import Data module
+- Reading, loading, and manipulating data from sources not supported by the Import Data module

 How to use Execute Python Script

-To configure the Execute Python Script module, you provide a set of inputs, and type the Python code to execute in the Python script text box.
+The Execute Python Script module contains sample Python code that you can use as a starting point.
+To configure the Execute Python Script module, you provide a set of inputs and Python code to execute in the Python script text box.

 Add the Execute Python Script module to your experiment.